 In Master Receive mode, the first byte transmitted contains the slave address of the transmitting device (7 bits) and the $R/\overline{W}$ bit.
 In this case, the $R/\overline{W}$ bit will be logic '1'.
 Thus, the first byte transmitted is a 7-bit slave address, followed by a '1' to indicate the receive bit.
 Serial data is received via SDAx, while SCLx outputs the serial clock.
-Serial data is received, an Acknowledge bit is transmitted.
+Serial data is received 8 bits at a time.
+After each byte is received, an Acknowledge bit is transmitted.
 S and P conditions indicate the beginning and end of transmission.

 The BRG, used for the SPI mode operation, is used to set the SCLx clock frequency for either 100 kHz, 400 kHz or 1 MHz $I^2$ C operation.
-See Section 19.5.7 "Baud Rate" for more details.
+See Section 18.5.7 "Baud Rate" for more details.